rice-eclipse/slonk/api.md

 1. User enters the IP address of the controller, and then presses "Connect to Controller" or similar button on dashboard.

-1. Dashboard connects to the specified IP address for the controller, and transmits a message containing the complete configuration file to the controller.
+1. Dashboard connects to the specified IP address for the controller

-1. After receiving configuration information, the engine controller replies that it is ready to proceed.
-The engine controller may now begin sending periodic sensor update information to the dashboard.
+1. Controller connects to the dashboard, using the incoming connection as the source for which IP to use.
+Controller then transmits a configuration message immediately.

 1. Controller sends a series of status messages containing sensor data, and each is plotted on the dashboard.